surajverma2587/react-search-app/README.md

 Tests were written for each custom hook and component tests become more like behaviour tests as the hooks logic was separated to files that can be reused.

 NOTE - One assumption made to populate the dropdown was to just return the name properties from the API data as I was unclear of the business rules around what City, Country was used for different types and in some cases the concatenation of the display names (Manchester Airport (MAN).

+## Testing

+- Unit tests were added during development using the TDD approach.
+- Custom hooks were also individually tested to give confidence in reusing these hooks
+- Component tests for various states and behaviour were also tested
+- Lastly, end-to-end visual testing was performed using NightwatchJS

 ## Checklist